ga83bar/Corona-applied-machine-learning/res/google_trends/README.md

-# README FOR Google Trends Dataset
+# README for the Google Trends dataset
 Data is only comparative -> No set values only comparisons over time.
 Additional keywords for search can be written into the [keywords.txt file](../../src/data_collection/Google_Trends_Scraper/keywords.txt).
 CSV files are numbered, with each one having 5 keyword requests.